The BubbleDeck® Group's core technology is the lightweight biaxial slab

 Use a reduced dead load according to our tables/brochures reducing the dead load with a third compared to a solid slab of same height.
 The weight is about 65 % of a solid slab of same height.

-When calculating deflections, use a bending stiffness of 0.9 of a solid slab with same height (factor 0.9 on EI).
+When calculating deflections, use a bending stiffness of:

 As the shear capacity of a BubbleDeck slab is proportional to the amount of concrete, the shear capacity should be reduced accordingly.
 Use a factor of 0.6 on the shear capacity compared to a solid slab of same height,